 It is recommended to charge Yepzon’s battery once a month but at least every three months, even if the device is not in use.
 If Yepzon is left uncharged for long periods of time, the battery might drain and cause a malfunction.

-With the default settings and normal use, the battery lasts usually around 1 to 2 weeks.
+With the default settings and normal use, the Yepzon ONE’s battery lasts usually around 1 to 2 weeks, and Yepzon ONE 2.0’s about 5-10 days.
 Depending on the settings, the battery can last for even several weeks.
-If the tracker only connects, for example, once a day (example: boats), the battery life can be months.
-In this case, it is good to remember that the location information is received based on the connection frequency.
+If the tracker only connects, for example, once a day (example: tracking boats), the battery life can be months.
+In this case, it is good to remember that the location information is received based on the connection interval.

-The Yepzon Freedom device can be used in three different ways: in quick tracking mode, power save mode, and SOS mode.
-The device’s battery life depends on the chosen mode; in quick tracking mode, the battery lasts usually for 1 to 2 days, whereas in SOS mode it can last for weeks.
+The Yepzon Freedom can be used in three different ways: in quick location mode, power saving mode, and SOS only mode.
+The device’s battery life depends on the chosen mode; in quick location mode, the battery lasts usually for 1 to 2 days, whereas in SOS only mode it can last for weeks.

-Also, whether or not the device is still (resting mode) or moving (active mode) has an impact on the battery life.
+Also, whether or not the device is still (sleeping mode) or moving (awake mode) has an impact on the battery life.
 Every tracking uses the battery a little.

 Freezing temperatures shorten the battery life.

 Yes.
 Yepzon’s pairings can be made and cancelled, in other words the access rights can be added and deleted as necessary.
-Deleting happens on the app’s Users and Delete user.
+To remove access right, select your Yepzon device, then Settings and Manage access rights.

 All users can also delete other users’ access rights.
 Note that the access rights can only be retrieved by another user sharing them.
 After deleting the last user, the Yepzon can again be paired with a phone like a new device.